mhammadsaani/DevOps/DevOps with Kunal/1- Networking/README.md

     we can go from one page to second, second to third and so on.

  Following protocols, we have established a communication system.
 Computers send messages to one another.
 (These messages are made up of ones and zeros, bits).
 However, instead of sending the whole message (that could be more than trillion bits) at once, information/message is broken down into smaller units called ***Packets***
- Now, Packet is ready for sending and packet(smaller unit of message) has to be addressed to a certain application on a certain end system.
+ Now, Packet is ready for sending and packet(smaller unit of message) has to be addressed to a certain application on a certain end system (Devices connected to Internet also called as Edge Systems like Mobile Phone, Desktop Computers etc).
 So, here comes the role of **Addressing**.

+ One more thing to mention here is ***Network Edge*** which is collection of end systems.
+Note, devices that relay messages like router are not part of Network Edge.

  ### ***IP Address***
  Every device that is connected to the Internet has an address called an ‘IP